hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

   * `binary_` one can be used for probability of 2 classes
   * `categorical_` one can be used for probability of 2+ classes, and the label is in categorical format (such as one-hot encoding)
   * `sparse_categorical_` is similar to the use case of `categorical_`, but it's used when the labels are in integer format
+* `focal loss` vs `cross entropy` vs `balanced cross entropy`
+  * Focal loss works better in dealing with the data imbalance issue in object detection of one stage detection
+    * Data imbalance in object detection is often caused by much larger amount of background object and only a few objects (foreground) locations
+  *
+  * [reference][37]

 #### Evaluation Visualization
 ##### Epoch Plot